-- 1. Bring the ATV to a stop by applying the brakes in the forward position. - 2.
-Stop the engine. - With the rear brake applied, apply the parking brake.
+- 1. Bring the ATV to a stop by applying the brakes in first gear. - 2.
+Stop the engine. - 3.
+With the rear brake lever and brake pedal applied, apply the parking brake and slowly release the brake pedal.

 Accessories and loading